broadinstitute/SpliceAI-lookup/README.md

 #### SpliceAI, Pangolin APIs

 <b>NOTE:</b> These APIs are intended for interactive use only, and do not support more than several requests per user per minute.
-To process many variants in batch, please install and run the underlying models directly on your local infrastructure.
+More frequent queries will trigger a "rate limit" error in the response.
+To process large batches of variants, please set up and query your own local instance of the API server.
+This is easy to do using the publicly available docker images (see below for details).
+Alternatively, you can intall and run the underlying SpliceAI and/or Pangolin models directly on your local infrastructure.
 Their source code is available @ [https://github.com/bw2/SpliceAI](https://github.com/bw2/SpliceAI) and [https://github.com/bw2/Pangolin](https://github.com/bw2/Pangolin). <br />
 <br />

 The SpliceAI and Pangolin APIs have different base urls for different genome versions: